zhanghongkai/looker-view-analyzer/README.md

 python main.py --looker_path /path/to/looker/project
 ```

-This will analyze your Looker project and generate the `updated_table_list.csv` file containing view-to-table mapping information for all views.
+This will analyze your Looker project and generate the `view_analysis.csv` file containing view-to-table mapping information for all views.

 ### Advanced Usage